Manoo-hao/BS32011/outline.md

 <<<<<<< HEAD
 Make some more changes

-by me him and her
+by me him and her and more and some others

 ## Overview